What is Courtesy Response?

 For instance, you go to a store and have a horrible experience.
 The courtesy response would occur if, when asked by the manager how your experience was, you didn't want to cause the staff any trouble with their boss and responded that everything was wonderful.
 In order to be positive and polite, your true feelings about the experience are not expressed.

 When it comes to shopper and consumer research, it is a well-known fact that what shoppers say and what shoppers do are two different things.
 You should take these steps to validate shopper responses:

-- Implement reality-based research - study how real shoppers actually behave in-store instead of asking them after the event; their courtesy response will not match their true actions if you perform the latter.
+Study how real shoppers actually behave in-store instead of asking them after the event; their courtesy response will not match their true actions if you perform the latter.

-- Dig into shoppers' short term memory – shoppers can remember much of their day to day shopping behaviour for no more than 18 seconds.
+Shoppers can remember much of their day to day shopping behaviour for no more than 18 seconds.
 Understand what you can ask in order to get a meaningful response, not just a courtesy response!